AdenosHermes/Finance_data_augmentation_ICAIF2022/readme.md

 As we see, the model avoids the crash quite well.
 The demonstration code for training and testing this model is here in the jupyter notebook file `demonstration_market_crash.ipynb`.

-# TODO
-- A gridsearch code for reproducing the benchmark results